dapr/docs/howto/setup-monitoring-tools/setup-prometheus-grafana.md

 helm install grafana stable/grafana -n dapr-monitoring
 ```

-   If you are minikube user or want to disable persistent volume for development purpose, you can disable it by using the following command.
+If you are Minikube user or want to disable persistent volume for development purpose, you can disable it by using the following command.

 ```bash
 helm install grafana stable/grafana -n dapr-monitoring --set persistence.enabled=false
 ```

-2. Retrieve admin password for Grafana Login
+2. Retrieve the admin password for Grafana login

-> Note: remove `%` character from the password that this command returns.
-The admin password is `cj3m0OfBNx8SLzUlTx91dEECgzRlYJb60D2evof1`.
+> Note: Remove the `%` character from the password that this command returns.
+For example, the admin password is `cj3m0OfBNx8SLzUlTx91dEECgzRlYJb60D2evof1`.

 ```
 kubectl get secret --namespace dapr-monitoring grafana -o jsonpath="{.data.admin-password}" | base64 --decode